 Jurisdiction Over Parenting Time Schedules

 When Arizona is a child’s home state — meaning the child has resided in Arizona for six months with his or her parent prior to the commencement of an action — it may choose to take jurisdiction of the case to modify an out of state parenting order.
 In fact, if Arizona is a more convenient forum than the original state for litigation purposes, it is likely that Arizona will take jurisdiction over the parenting matters in your case.

 How Arizona Courts Decide Which State Is More Convenient

 In determining which state will be more “convenient”, Arizona courts will evaluate things like the distance between the states, the length of time the child has resided in Arizona, and where the most evidence exists that is required to resolve the litigation.
 Evidence could be things like school records, medical records, and similar facts.

 In order to file to modify parenting time, you will have to register your out of state orders with the court here.
 What is also important to note is that, if your spouse no longer lives in the state in which you were divorced, Arizona would take jurisdiction of the parenting issues without doing a “convenient forum” analysis.

-Contact us at Hallier Lawrence for more information and help to modify out-of-state parenting time schedules.
+Contact us at Hallier Stearns PLC for more information and help to modify out-of-state parenting time schedules.